volivers/carbox/README.md

 #### `/hooks` and `/constants`

-These folders include the customized hooks, constants and types used to build this project.
+These folders include the customized hooks and constants used to build this project.

 #### `/styles`